The Assyrian Captivity of Israel

 2. To teach them the way of the God of the land

-3. One of the priests of Samaria came (2 Kings 17:28)
+2. One of the priests of Samaria came (2 Kings 17:28).

-1. He made his home in Bethel
+1. He made his home in Bethel.

-2. He taught them how to fear the Lord
+2. He taught them how to fear the Lord.

 2. The Compromise of the People (2 Kings 17:29-33)

-1. Every nation made their own gods (2 Kings 17:29-31)
+1. Every nation made their own gods (2 Kings 17:29-31).

-2. They mixed the fear of God with service to their own gods (2 Kings 17:32-33)
+2. They mixed the fear of God with service to other gods (2 Kings 17:32-33).

 3. The Disobedience of the People (2 Kings 17:34-41)

-1. They continue after their former manners (2 Kings 17:34)
+1. They continued after their former manners (2 Kings 17:34).

-2. They reject the covenant of God (2 Kings 17:35-40)
+2. They rejected the covenant of God (2 Kings 17:35-40).

-3. They feared the Lord and served their graven images (2 Kings 17:41; Zephaniah 1:5)
+3. They feared the Lord and served their graven images (2 Kings 17:41; Zephaniah 1:5).

 CONCLUSION: The captivity of Israel sent them into a judgment that continues to this day.
 Yet, the promise still remains that they will be reunited with Judah and the Lord in the last days.